18F/culper/docs/saml.md

             docker load -i wso2-image.tar
             ```

 1. Start the Identity Server.
+If you did not install wso2is in the previous step, then the script will pull 5.8.0 from docker hub.

     ```shell
     make identity